 One of the key components of a home purchase or sale is the provision of an accurate Real Property Report.
-The Agreement of Purchase and Sale contracts used by most realtors in Alberta provides that the seller must include a Real Property Report to the purchaser prior to possession of the home.
+The Agreement of Purchase and Sale contracts used by most realtors in Alberta provides that the seller must include a Real Property Report to the purchaser prior to the for possession of the home.
 If you are planning to sell your home in the near future, understanding what a Real Property Report is, why it is useful, and how it can impact your transaction can save you a lot of unnecessary last-minute stress and headache.

 What is a Real Property Report?

 A Real Property Report (“RPR”) is a survey of the property, completed by a professional survey company.
 It shows the location and dimensions of any permanent structures, and it is generally the responsibility of the seller to provide the RPR to the Purchaser.
 An RPR only applies to transactions involving a home or bare-land condominium and is not applicable for standard condominium transactions.